top of page

 During a session, you may focus on aspects of a memory while following a form of bilateral stimulation, such as eye movements or tapping.
 Many people notice that their thoughts begin to shift — images change, emotions soften, or the memory feels less intense.

 You remain fully aware and in control the entire time.
 If something feels like too much, we pause and return to grounding before continuing.
-The goal is not to overwhelm you, but to help your brain process what has been stuck, in a way that feels steady and supported.
+The goal is not to overwhelm you, but to help your brain process what has been stuck in a way that feels steady and supported.

 GET IN TOUCH